LoukaDOZ/AI-algorithms/README.md

 [See](wordle_solver/)

-AI that solves the wordle game using a bank of (french) words previously sorted by effectivness with the Information Theory.
+AI that solves the Wordle game using a bank of (french) words previously sorted by effectivness with the Information Theory.